Half-11/Basic-Modding-Guide-for-Morrowind/README.md

-# Basic Modding Guide for Morrowind
+# Basic Modding Guide for The Elder Scrolls III: Morrowind Game of the Year Edition

 ## About this guide
 This guide aims to help (new) players to improve the game of Morrowind by giving a step-by-step explanation on how to install the most essential mods.